Pierre-Emerick Aubameyang is on a mission to win his first European honour – UEFA.com sings the praises of the Arsenal forward.

 • His goal against Burundi in September 2018 was Aubameyang's 24th for his country and lifted him above Théodore Nzue Nguema as Gabon's all-time top goalscorer.

 What you might not know

-• Born in Laval, north-west France, in June 1989 while dad Pierre was playing for the local team, his father was always his hero.
+• Born in Laval, north-west France, in June 1989, while dad Pierre was playing for the local team.
+His father has always been his hero.
 "I used to see my father play, which was unbelievable," Aubameyang Jr said.
 "I used to take shots at goal in my bedroom and now I'm a professional.
-It's hard to get my head round."
+It's hard to get my head around."

 • He likes fashion and a bit of bling, notably once wearing crystal-encrusted boots.
 That taste for colourful things may be down to his mother.
 "My mother used to run a shop where she sold very colourful clothes," he said.
 "I liked that from my early days."

 • His goal celebrations are worth watching.
 He and Marco Reus once celebrated a derby strike against Schalke with Batman and Robin masks; previously he had dressed as Spiderman to mark a goal against Bayern.
 "It's a cool thing to do," said BVB's Sebastian Kehl.
 "Fortunately, his goal was enough to win us the game, otherwise we would have given him some stick."